F1LT3R/blog/_posts/2018-01-24-sns-push-notifications-with-apache-cordova.markdown

 This guide walks you though creating a Cordova app for Push Notifications on iOS and Android.
 We will use the Apache Cordova platform and the Amazon SNS service to build and test our Push Notifications.

-The guide is split into three parts:
+The guide is split into four main sections:

 1. [Overview](#overview)
 2. [Base Steps](#base-steps)